At Kentucky Pain Associates (KPA), we provide top-quality care to our patients without over-treating them.

 - Referrals to specialists as requested by referral sources

-For Other Pain (usually on a lien basis), KPA Provides:
+For Chronic Pain (usually after 3 months of treatment and on a lien basis), KPA Provides:

-A variety of pain management procedures such as cervical and lumbar epidurals, various nerve blocks, occipital nerve blocks (for headaches), joint injections, radio frequency ablation and more.
-KPA has installed a C-Arm to provide fluoroscopic guidance to help us perform the Chronic Pain Procedures listed below for injured patients.
+A variety of interventional pain management procedures such as cervical and lumbar epidurals, various nerve blocks, occipital nerve blocks (for headaches), joint injections, radiofrequency ablation and more.
+KPA has installed a C-Arm to provide fluoroscopic guidance to help us perform the chronic pain procedures listed below for injured patients.

 This outpatient procedure is designed to reduce or relieve the pain of trigger points.
 These small, tender knots can form in muscles or in the fascia (the soft, stretchy connective tissue that surrounds muscles and organs).
 The trigger point injection procedure takes only a few minutes to complete.

 This injection procedure is performed to relieve low back and radiating leg pain.
 Steroid medication can reduce the swelling and inflammation caused by spinal conditions.

 This outpatient procedure is an injection of a steroid-anesthetic medication.
 The medication can reduce swelling and inflammation of irritated spinal nerves.
 This procedure is performed to relieve pain in the lower back and pain that radiates from the back to the legs.
 The injection takes only a few minutes to complete.

 This injection relieves pain in the neck, shoulders, and arms caused by a pinched nerve (or nerves) in the cervical spine.
 Conditions such as herniated discs and spinal stenosis can compress nerves, causing inflammation and pain.
 The medication injected helps decrease the swelling of nerves.